 Want to ask your guests for cash towards your honeymoon instead of gifts?
-Research into the most successful honeymoon funds on Patchwork has highlighted some pretty interesting (although maybe not so surprising) facts.
-So here are our tips on how to raise the most money for your honeymoon fund while at the same time making the experience as much fun for your guests as possible.
+Research into the most successful and best honeymoon funds on Patchwork has highlighted some pretty interesting (although maybe not so surprising) facts.
+The best honeymoon funds can make giving money meaningful.
+So here are our tips on how to raise the most money for your honeymoon fund.
+While at the same time making the experience as much fun for your guests as possible.

 Show everyone what you really, really want

 Whether you create your patchwork from scratch or customise one of our templates, it helps if you can make your honeymoon fund unique to you.
-Describe the individual experiences you are asking your guests to fund in as much detail as possible as this really helps to bring each activity to life and allows everyone to connect with you and your trip.
-We know that your friends and family feel strongly about knowing how their gift will be spent and this is the best way of ensuring that they feel happy, involved and valued.
+Describe the individual experiences you are asking your guests to fund.
+Use as much detail as possible.
+This really helps to bring each activity to life and allows everyone to connect with you and your trip.
+We know that your friends and family feel strongly about knowing how their gift will be spent.
+This is the best way of ensuring that they feel happy, involved and valued.

 Be specific – it’s all in the detail!

 If you know what hotel you’re staying in, tell your guests why you’ve chosen it – what makes it so special.
-If you don’t know yet, that’s fine, you can still describe the type of place you’re dreaming of – an Airbnb with a view over New York, a bamboo hut in Ubud or a boutique hotel on the beach in Tulum.
-Adding details like the what, where and why makes your patchwork more engaging for your guests and will inspire them to treat you to more of your chosen experiences!
+If you don’t know yet, that’s fine, you can still describe the type of place you’re dreaming of.
+For example, an Airbnb with a view over New York, a bamboo hut in Ubud or a boutique hotel on the beach in Tulum.
+Adding details like the what, where and why makes your patchwork more engaging for your guests.
+It will inspire them to treat you to more of your chosen experiences!

 Let your friends get in on the action!